-The A Level syllabus is designed to prepare students for university study, which is why universities worldwide value and recognise A Level qualifications from UK examination boards.
+The A-level syllabus is designed to prepare students for university study, which is why universities worldwide value and recognise A-level qualifications from UK examination boards.
 The three examination boards used at Epsom are:

 - AQA (Assessment and Qualifications Alliance)

-- CIE (University of Cambridge International Examinations)
+- Cambridge Assesment International Education

 - Edexcel (owned by Pearson)

-The aim of studying A Levels is for students to develop a deep understanding of subjects, as well as independent learning and constructive thinking skills – abilities which universities value highly.
+The aim of studying A-levels is for students to develop a deep understanding of subjects, as well as independent learning and constructive thinking skills – abilities which universities value highly.

 The syllabuses are international in outlook, but retain a local relevance.
 They have been created specifically for an international student body with content to suit a wide variety of schools and avoid cultural bias.